What is a mitochondrial liver disease?

 The liver is one of the largest organs in your body.
 It is found in the upper right part of your abdomen.
 It is very important to your health because it cleans your blood and helps fight infections.
 The liver stores vitamins, sugars, fats and other nutrients from the foods you eat.
 The liver makes many substances for your body.
 It also breaks down alcohol, drugs and other toxic substances that can hurt your body.
 The liver also removes a yellow substance from the body, called bilirubin, which builds up in the blood in many liver diseases.
 The term "liver disease" means a number of conditions that stop the liver from working as well as it should.

 In mitochondrial liver diseases, the mitochondria do not make enough energy for the liver cells.
-This happens because the tools in the mitochondria did not develop normally.
+This happens because the tools in the mitochondria did not develop normally, most commonly because of changes in genes but sometimes due to toxins in the environment or due to reactions to medications.
 When the liver cells don't have enough energy, several problems can occur:

 - The liver can make too much lactic acid that can go into the blood.
 When people have too much lactic acid in their blood, they feel weak, lose their appetites and feel like vomiting.